mmeyer2k/dcrypt/README.md

 # Features
 ## Block Ciphers
+The primary goal of Dcrypt is to provide a simple and secure way to symmetrically encrypt data.
-Naturally, strongly random initialization vectors are generated upon encryption and standard HMAC (SHA-256) checksums are verified in a time-safe manner before decryption.
+Naturally, strongly random initialization vectors are generated upon encryption.
+Standard HMAC (SHA-256) checksums are verified in a time-safe manner before decryption.

 ### AES-256-GCM Encryption
 With PHP 7.1 comes support for AEAD encryption modes, GCM being considered the best of these.
-Small authentication tags are used because `dcrypt` already provides strong HMAC based authentication.
+Small authentication tags are used because Dcrypt already provides strong HMAC based authentication.
 Using this mode essentially adds an extra 32 bit checksum to the cipher text.

 ```php
 $encrypted = \Dcrypt\AesGcm::encrypt($plaintext, $password);